ashuanant10/To-Do_List/README.md

-# To-Do_List
+# Todo-List
-A HTML, CSS &amp; JavaScript based List
+This is a Simple Todo-List I made with HTML, CSS and JavaScript.